nicolehao34/LeadGen.AI/README.md

 # LeadsGen.AI

-An AI-powered lead generation and outreach platform for DuPont Tedlar's Graphics & Signage team.
-The system automates finding and qualifying sales leads by researching industry events and trade associations where potential customers might be present.

 <img width="1434" alt="Screenshot 2025-05-15 at 3 52 41 PM" src="https://github.com/user-attachments/assets/4f1eba4f-8229-4b10-aa14-34f481061173" />

 An AI-powered lead generation and outreach platform for DuPont Tedlar's Graphics & Signage team.
 The system automates finding and qualifying sales leads by researching industry events and trade associations where potential customers might be present.